 This page will provide step by step instructions on how to join the All-of-Government (AoG) rental vehicles contract.
 You may also find additional resources on this page.

 Identify and prioritise your agency's rental vehicle requirements.
 Consider the type of vehicles and volume required, the location of provider(s), and if your agency has any unique requirements.
 The needs analysis tool in the contract resources section can help you do this.

 There are three categories in the rental vehicles contract.
 General rentals category includes passenger vehicles which are less than nine seats.
 Commercial rentals category provides passenger vehicles with more than nine seats but less than twelve seats.
 It also includes light goods vehicles.
 Both general rentals and commercial rentals categories are available nationwide and are charged on a per day basis.
 Less-than-one-day rentals category provides passenger vehicles that can be hired by the minute or by the hour.
-It is currently only available in Auckland and Wellington.
+It is currently available in Auckland, Wellington and Christchurch.